Design

 1. The user calls the client.evaluations.create() method on an instance of the Python API client.

-2. The client sends a POST /evaluations request to the api-server.
+2. The client sends a POST /evaluations request to the dyff-api server.

-3. The api-server checks that the user-supplied bearer token grants the required permissions to create the requested Evaluation.
+3. The dyff-api server checks that the user-supplied bearer token grants the required permissions to create the requested Evaluation.

-4. The api-server assigns an ID to the new Evaluation, resolves references to other resources by making database queries, populates a complete new Evaluation object, produces a Create event to the dyff.workflows.events topic with the new Evaluation object, and returns the Evaluation object to the client.
+4. The dyff-api server assigns an ID to the new Evaluation, resolves references to other resources by making database queries, populates a complete new Evaluation object, produces a Create event to the dyff.workflows.events topic with the new Evaluation object, and returns the Evaluation object to the client.

-5. The workflows-aggregator consumes the dyff.workflows.events message and upserts the corresponding Evaluation object in the dyff.workflows.state topic.
+5. The workflows-aggregator consumes the dyff.workflows.events message and upserts the full Evaluation object into the dyff.workflows.state topic.
 The dyff.workflows.state topic has cleanup.policy = compact set, so it only retains the most recent version of each object.

-6. The workflows-sink service consumes the dyff.workflows.state message and puts the updated Evaluation object in the database.
+6. The workflows-sink-mongodb service consumes the dyff.workflows.state message and puts the updated Evaluation object in the database.
+The workflows-sink-s3 service backs up the object state to an s3 bucket.

-8. The workflows-aggregator updates the corresponding full object in dyff.workflows.state with the new status, and the workflows-sink propagates this change to the database.
+8. The workflows-aggregator consumes the status change event and updates the corresponding full object in dyff.workflows.state with the new status, and the workflows-sink services propagate this change to their datastores.

 11. Eventually, the Evaluation workflow is finished.
-The user calls client.evaluations.get(ID), which sends a GET /evaluations/ID request to api-server, which queries the database and returns the Evaluation object with that ID.
+The user calls client.evaluations.get(ID), which sends a GET /evaluations/ID request to the dyff-api server, which queries the database and returns the Evaluation object with that ID.
 If the evaluation was successful, the object will have .status = Complete.

 Principles